SAP/e-mobility-charging-stations-simulator/README.md

 ## Configuration files syntax

-All configuration files are in the JSON standard format.
+All configuration files are using the JSON standard syntax.

 **Configuration files locations**: